ddeutils/ddedocs/docs/index.md

 # Welcome to **Data Develop & Engineer**

-This project will deliver all Practice and Knowledge of **Data Developer and Engineer** area.

 > **_Disclaimer_**: This docs add-on my opinion from **Data Engineer** experience
 > and experiment around ~5 years (_Since 2019_).